Finreim Oy

 Personal data is mainly collected from the Data Subject himself/herself or from their employer entity.

-Personal data can be also collected from publicly available or other sources such as official registers maintained by Patent and Registration Offices and the and the Finnish Business Information System (YTJ).
+Personal data can be also collected from publicly available or other sources such as official registers maintained by the Finnish Patent and Registration Offices and the Finnish Business Information System (YTJ).
 Finreim may also collect personal data from the registers of credit rating bureaus such as Suomen Asiakastieto Oy.

-The information sources may vary depending the domicile and/or the citizenship of the Data Subject.
+The information sources may vary depending on the domicile and/or the citizenship of the Data Subject.

 4. How and with whom may the personal data be shared?

-Finreim may fulfil an above-mentioned transfer of personal data only under a contractual obligation or a legislative obligation to do so and only if it is necessary for processing personal data systematically and effectively, protecting Finreim's and/or the Data Subjects' safety or the safety of others, investigating fraud, or responding to a government request.
+Finreim may carry out the above-mentioned transfer of personal data only where it is required by contract or by law, or where the transfer is otherwise necessary for a relevant processing purpose, such as protecting Finreim’s and/or the Data Subjects’ safety or the safety of others, investigating fraud, or responding to a government request.

 Personal data may also be shared with: